 In Switzerland, around 12,000 deer are killed every year.
 Generally speaking, only the meat is consumed.
 ‘That’s absurd,’ believes Kadri Vunder-Fontana.
 The chemist is the co-founder of shoe brand Cervo Volante, which uses the hides of these wild animals after they have been killed.
-The first collection is now available to buy from the label’s own store in Neumarkt.

 Even as a child, Kadri Vunder-Fontana was no stranger to sustainable living.
 At the time, though, it was a necessity rather than a choice: ‘I grew up in the former Soviet Union.
 Things were so scarce, we had to stand in line to get toilet paper.’
 As an adult, the chemist was initially keen to redress the balance, and developed a habit of constantly buying new clothes.
 One day, however, she realised she had simply too much of everything – her wardrobe was stuffed with trousers, skirts and shirts she didn’t really need.